km45/kamoshika/README.md

-# responce-diff-checker
+# kamoshika

-responce diff checker for development use
+server development routine worker "kamoshika"

+"serow", an acronym for "server development routine worker", is called "kamoshika" in Japanese.